GraionDilach/RandomGraionTweaks/readme.md

 |                  24 | 4 | 4 | 4 | 4 | 3 | 2 | 0 |
 |                  25 | 4 | 4 | 4 | 4 | 4 | 3 | 1 |

-__COMPATIBILITY:__ This component overlaps with a proposed Tweaks Anthology component and partially overlaps with Scales of Balance's Stat-based Bonus Spells.
-Compatibility against the latter is untested.
+__COMPATIBILITY:__ This component overwrites Tweaks Anthology's Alter Wisdom-Based Divine Bonus Spell Table component and partially overwrites Scales of Balance's Stat-based Bonus Spells.

+## Component 10000 Bag of Spilling

+There is a possibility that installing too many content/item mods pushes out some of the crucial items from a creature's inventory.
+This component goes through all creatures and collect all such supposed to be __droppable__ but no longer available items and collects them into an unstealable one-way Bag of Spilling to the creature's eighth inventory slot.
+Undroppable items lost due to megamod installations are not recovered.

+See [here](https://www.gibberlings3.net/forums/topic/35016-do-cres-drop-all-their-assigned-items-or-is-there-a-limit-split-from-please-check-my-install-list-26-eet) for the scenario this component covers.

+For other modders: all the inventory data are exported to plaintext to weidu_external\zgtweaks\equipdump\(spilled-)FILENAME format for possible review.
+Undroppable spilled items are also listed and commented out.

+__COMPATIBILITY:__ This component needs to come last in your install order.
+Due to the principle this mod component works, it is possible it exposes a bug in itself and/or in a different mod.
+Please report any suspicious content you see in these bags.

 ## Acknowledgements

-Thanks for argent77, subtledoctor and CamDawg for code snippets.
+Thanks for argent77, subtledoctor, CamDawg and Luke for code snippets.

 ## Disclaimer